davecreaser/powerus_challenge/README.md

 ### GET /search?

 Which returns a filtered list of all currently known flights.
-The are two currently implemented query parameters which can be used as search filters.
+There are currently two implemented query parameters which can be used as search filters.
 These are 'origin' and 'destination'.

 Examples: